rgc99/irrigation_unlimited/README.md

 This configuration is three vertical stacks and works well on mobile devices.

-### Timeline
+### 8.2.
+Timeline

 Minimum version 2021.12.0 of Irrigation Unlimited is required for this feature.
-First up, enable the timeline in the [zone show object](#zone-show-object).
+First up, enable the timeline in the [zone show object](#54-zone-show-object).

 ```yaml
 irrigation_unlimited: